senseibence/discord-profanity-bot/README.md

 Changes made to the lists by individual servers are not reflected here.

 # Support
-24/7 support through profanityfilter0@gmail.com.
+24/7 support through profanityfilter0@gmail.com or https://discord.gg/Xfx2YkWJd5.

-All inputs to the suggestion command route to this email.
+All inputs to the suggestion command route to Profanity Filter's email.

 # Listing Websites
 * [discord.bots.gg](https://discord.bots.gg/bots/986412902250594324)